 Despite their reliability, DMTA approaches are facing several methodological challenges.
 First, they sometimes fail to separate specimens that an expert eye could visually tell apart using the number of specific microwear marks (Fig. 1).
-This can be mitigated by using filters to enhance the microwear versus the raw shape of the tooth surface, for instance by removing the 2nd or 8th order polynomial of the surface using least square approximation (Francisco, Brunetière, et al., 2018).
+This can be mitigated by using filters to enhance the microwear versus the raw shape of the tooth surface, for instance by removing the 2nd or 8th order polynomial of the surface using least square approximation (Francisco et al., 2018a, 2018b).
 Failure to tell surfaces apart can also come from distinct structures concealed in the average signal.
 One of the SSFA parameters can solve this issue by estimating heterogeneity of complexity (HAsfc, Scott et al., 2005, 2006).
-An alternative approach is to consider a grid of standard number and size of cells and to measure every parameter for each cell: the presence of distinct structures would increase the dispersion of values, and could be detected using percentiles, minimal or maximal values, etc. (Francisco, Blondel, et al., 2018).
+An alternative approach is to consider a grid of standard number and size of cells and to measure every parameter for each cell: the presence of distinct structures would increase the dispersion of values, and could be detected using percentiles, minimal or maximal values, etc. (Francisco et al., 2018a).